 ASU supports your right to choose whether to report.
 If you need information and help facilitating the reporting process, we are here to help.
 You may also consider seeking out legal guidance to help you better understand your options.

 If you DO NOT want to report to Law Enforcement or the University, you may still want to seek immediate medical attention.
 Injuries may not be obvious at first.
 If you do not want to report the sexual assault you can still request to have a forensic exam to be completed.
 For more information about this exam and options for anonymous submission of evidence visit: Sexual Assault Forensic Exam.

-The Interpersonal Violence Support and Prevention Coordinator or the Title IX Coordinator can speak with you more concerning any of these resources and can assist in submitting documentation for a complaint or filing a report.
+The Case Manager- Interpersonal Violence Specialist or the Title IX Coordinator can speak with you more concerning any of these resources and can assist in submitting documentation for a complaint or filing a report.